-The goal of the qualifying examination is for the faculty to assess the adequacy of the students' background knowledge in their chosen field and their ability for problem solving and for interpretation of important cell and molecular biology concepts before formally permitting them to begin their doctoral research.
+The goal of the qualifying examination is for the faculty to assess the adequacy of the students' background knowledge in their chosen field and their ability for problem solving and for interpretation of important concepts before formally permitting them to begin their doctoral research.
 The dissertation committee will prepare the qualifying exam.
 A student who is in good academic standing but who fails the examination is allowed one (1) opportunity to retake the exam.
 In case of failure, the student will be reexamined no later than six (6) months from the date of the first examination.
-In case of a second failure, the student will be dismissed from the Ph.D. program.
-Students will by allowed to apply to the MS/MA program if dismissed from the Ph.D. program.
+In case of a second failure, the student will be allowed to transfer to a MS/MA program.
+The student will not be allowed to reenter the Ph.D.
+Program.

-Students in the PhD program can be awarded the MS or MA degree once they have completed all of the MS or MA graduation requirements.
-The qualifying examination will serve as the thesis defense.
+Students in the PhD program can be awarded the MA degree once they have completed all of the MA graduation requirements.
+The qualifying examination will serve as the comprehensive exam.